adbadre/Simulation/README.md

 # Secure Decentralized Decisions to Enhance Coordination in Consolidated Hospital Systems

+** Please cite the following article if you are using the codes and simualiton protocol:
+Badre, A., Mohebbi, S., Soltanisehat, L. (2019).
+Secure Decentralized Decisions to Enhance Coordination in Consolidated Hospital Systems, IISE Transactions on Healthcare Systems Engineering, DOI: 10.1080/24725579.2019.1680582

 **This folder contains the simulation environment for secure decentralized patient assigment.**

 Libraries : web3==4.6.0, geth==1.8.11, python==3.6.5,gurobi==8.0.1, xlsxwritter

 **To run the simulation:**
   - Launch the ethereum blockchain on your device with local blockchain (See https://hackernoon.com/hands-on-creating-your-own-local-private-geth-node-beginner-friendly-3d45902cc612)